smarty/changelog/cloud/international-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 3.5.4 - 2023-08-10

+CHANGES:
+- Fixed a formatting issue for CAN PO Boxes where a linefeed was not being issued.

 ## 3.5.3 - 2023-08-10

 IMPROVEMENTS: